kanjamad/Wordpress-Theme/README.md

 The folder is located at /Users/<youruser>/.bitnami/stackman/machines/xampp/volumes/root/htdocs where you replace <youruser> with your Mac username.
 I suggest dragging the htdocs folder into your Favorites to avoid manually navigating this path over and over again!

 ![php](assets/php.png "php")
-## Installing WampServer on Windows;
-* Installing a web server for Windows is pretty straightforward.
-It's mostly about following the setup wizard so that I won't go into much detail here.

 * After the database has been created you can close phpMyAdmin.
 The next step is setting up WordPress’ config file.